Skip to main content

 Score RangeInterpretation

-8-10Excellent - High-quality dialogue
+8-10Excellent — high-quality dialogue

-6-8Good - Meets expectations with minor issues
+6-8Good — meets expectations with minor issues

-4-6Moderate - Noticeable quality issues
+4-6Moderate — noticeable quality issues

-2-4Poor - Significant problems
+2-4Poor — significant problems

-0-2Very Poor - Fails basic criteria
+0-2Very poor — fails basic criteria

 Best Practices

-Add observation field to guide evaluation:
+Add observation to guide the judge on what to evaluate:

 Batch(